JochemTolsma/SNA-4-Social-Scientists/docs/050-Webscraping.md

 <!--- put the dataframes in a kable and then use a scrollbox. you can also have captions. works best. see last part of script --->

+> This part of the book has developed over time in a series of workshops we ran during the Sunbelt conferences of [INSNA](https://www.insna.org/).
+> For the latest version of the Sunbelt webscraping workshop see [here](https://jochemtolsma.github.io/webscraping/index.html).
+You will find more examples, neater code --**both in R and Python**-- and different approaches than in this chapter of the book.

 # Webscraping for Social Scientists {#webintro}

 <!---I think I have run into the rate limit. to be able to build the book, I have set eval=FALSE globally--->